 - A. This Article shall become effective on the date specified in the adopting resolution of the Board of County Commissioners.
 The provisions of this Article shall apply to all oil and gas operations for which a complete application for development plan review has not been accepted by the County as of the effective date. - B. Boulder County acknowledges that there are oil and gas operations that were legally established prior to the effective date of this Article that do not conform to this Article.
-These nonconforming operations shall be allowed to continue provided the post-effective date operation remains consistent with the pre-effective date operation.
-A nonconforming operation shall not be extended, expanded, or altered in a manner that would otherwise be categorized a substantial modification under Section 12-1200(DE) of this Article.
-Any substantial modification to a non-conforming use shall require a new approval under this Article.
+These non-conforming operations shall be allowed to continue provided the post-effective date operation remains consistent with the pre-effective date operation.
+A nonconforming operation shall not be extended, expanded, or altered in a manner that would otherwise be categorized a

-C. Section 12-400(D)(1) of this Article provides that the expedited development plan review for new oil and gas operations is not available for applications where the Applicant fails to conduct the pre-application conference with the County at least thirty (30) days prior to filing for an Application for Permit to Drill (APD) from the Colorado Oil and Gas Conservation Commission (COGCC).
-The County recognizes, however, that proposed new oil and gas operations may have received APD approval from the COGCC during the development of and prior to the effective date of this Article.
+- substantial modification under Section 12-1200(D) of this Article.
+Any substantial modification to a non-conforming use shall require a new approval under this Article. - C. The County recognizes that proposed new oil and gas operations may have received APD approval from the COGCC during the development of and prior to the effective date of this Article.
 For these applications, the County encourages the use of the expedited development plan review process.
 Accordingly, oil and gas operations with APD approval prior to the effective date of this Article that otherwise qualify for expedited development plan review may be processed as expedited development plan review applications.

-15 12-400 General Application Procedure for Expedited DPR and 16 Standard DPR
+12-400 General Application Procedure for Expedited DPR and Standard DPR